Find the right opportunity

 Advance Your Legal Career

 The legal job market can be a tough one to crack.
 If you graduated at the top of your class from Harvard Law, clerked for a Supreme Court justice and have several close relatives on Fortune 500 boards, you can probably write your own ticket.
 But for most mere mortals, finding the right job in the legal field can be a daunting task.
-Here are five things you can do to succeed.
+Here are five things you can do to succeed in your legal job search.

 Customize your resume